 For most of the past 24 hours, you’ve studied Woody Durham, the man with the familiar voice, using your eyes along with your ears, looking for a unique perspective on this classic piece of North Carolina culture.

-To his listeners, he’s the “Voice of the Tar Heels,” the radio play-by-play man for the University of North Carolina at Chapel Hill for the past 39 years.
+To his listeners, he was the “Voice of the Tar Heels,” the radio play-by-play man for the University of North Carolina at Chapel Hill for 40 years.
 To his listeners, he was the first to relay messages from New Orleans (twice), St. Louis, and Detroit that the Tar Heels were indeed national champions.
 To his listeners, he’s been a faceless passenger in a car, the audio to a muted television, or the man inside the earplugs.
 To his listeners, he’s what powder blue sounds like.

 To you, he’s the man with the medicine.